 Injured at a Friend’s House: Who Is Responsible and What Happens Next?

 If you fall at a friend’s house, their homeowner’s insurance may cover your medical expenses through medical payments coverage or personal liability coverage.
 The homeowner may be legally responsible if they knew about a dangerous condition and failed to fix or warn you about it.
-Filing a claim goes through their insurance, not against your friend.
+Filing a claim goes through their insurance, not against your friend personally.

 Who’s Responsible If You’re Injured at a Friend’s House?